 Q: [SSL] Why am I required to submit an explanation of the ordering code/model number breakdown in the Application Form?

 Understanding the available options for a product is necessary to ensure worst case performance has been identified and tested.
 As such, an explanation of the ordering code/model number breakdown must be included in the relevant section of the Application Form and must match the spec sheets and other marketing materials submitted with the application.
 DLC reviewers reserve the right to request additional information or clarification of ordering codes or model number breakdowns.
 Please note that omitting or submitting an insufficient ordering code/model number breakdown explanation is one of the most common reasons application reviews are delayed.

-Q: I believe that the drive current information presented in my Application Form does not correctly represent my product's performance.
-Will DLC accept revised drive current information within the Application Form on the same product design?
+Q: [SSL] I believe that the drive current information presented in my Application Form does not correctly represent my product's performance.
+Will the DLC accept revised drive current information on the same product design?

 Acceptable forms of signatures include either a wet signature or verified digital signature.
 The signature must be affixed to the document, unable to be moved.
 Wet signatures must be written on a print-out of the document with a pen, then scanned and submitted.
 Verified digital signatures must authenticate the electronic user and capture the user’s intent to sign the document.
 Software may not auto-sign on a signee’s behalf.

-Q: What are the color temperature requirements for a white-tunable product to be listed on the QPL?
+Q: [SSL] What are the color temperature requirements for a white-tunable product to be listed on the QPL?